dputhier/pygtftk/docs/source/ologram.rst

-There is  MULTIPROCESS BY BATCH !
-EXPLAIN IT TO THEM !
-Mostly that it will also increase RAM usage, predictably.

-Examples of use are available at : <give the link to the two githubs for ologram supp mat et ologram modl supp mat>

 More details, see the NOTES !!!
 They should be below with the argument

-Add direct link to ologram.py source on github

 **Example:** Perform a basic annotation.
 We are searching whether H3K4me3 peaks tends to be enriched in some specific genomic elements.
 The bars in the bar plot diagram will be ordered according to 'summed_bp_overlaps_pvalue'.